EdwardStanford7/MistbornGame/README.md

 Ideas/TODOS

-Overhaul physics

-Ceiling hang bug if still there once physics done

 Copper/Bronze: Bronze maybe some sort of tracking system like the scent trails in twilight princess Copper idk except maybe a certain enemy type that can track when you use metals or something who knows.
+Some sort of stealth mechanic/section?

 Cadmium/Bendalloy: Cadmium not sure, Bendalloy freeze enemies around you for certain ammount of time (have to decide whether to do a bubble effect).